Free Company Let Tenancy Agreement Template UK

 The distinction between a long and short commercial tenancy agreement primarily revolves around the lease’s duration and its associated terms.
 Commercial tenancy agreements are legal contracts between a landlord and a tenant for the rental of commercial property, such as office spaces, retail stores, or industrial facilities.

+This can also apply to short term residential agreements formed between the landlord and the company.
 Here are the key differences between long and short commercial tenancy agreements:

 1. Duration of Lease: